Bailey & Ozzie PP1469 and PP1470

 Training:

 We are working on it!
 This will be an ongoing process.
-Both birds are well behaved, they go back to the cage when you ask them to and tap the cage.
+Both birds are reasonably well behaved, they usually go back to the cage when you ask them to and tap the cage.
 Bailey is always first then Ozzie follows.
-You can’t handle or touch either of them yet, they don’t step up as they never have.
+You can’t handle or touch either of them, they don’t step up as they never have.
+Ozzie will step up on a stick, but Bailey won’t.
 They will both take treats from your hand.
-A few times I’ve been able to give Bailey a scritch through the bars.
-Ozzie is a lot more nervous though and stays back, he likes to fluff up and lunge, but it is to scare you off.
+Ozzie is a lot more nervous though and stays back, he likes to fluff up and lunge, to scare you off.
 Bailey is definitely more outgoing and willing to learn.
 We have started a bit of simple target training.

 Diet:

-The boys have chop/fresh veg during the day and Tidymix/nuts in the evenings.
-They literally love sweet red peppers and walnuts in shells.
+The boys have chop/fresh veg during the day and Tidymix/ J&J low Sunflower/nuts in the evenings.
+They literally love sweet red peppers and their favourite nuts are cashews and walnuts.
 They need two bowls of everything, so they have one each.
 However sometimes Bailey likes to think that they are all his!

 Enrichment:

 Neither Bird is used to having toys, and there were no suitable size perches in their cage.
-I bought them toys and a variety of perches.
+They now have toys and a variety of perches.
 They don’t mind parrot toys in the cage but as yet do not really play with them.
-They have started to enjoy scrunched up brown paper and shredding cardboard boxes, so its a start.
+They have started to enjoy scrunched up brown paper and shredding cardboard boxes, so it’s a start.
 Bailey likes to throw cereal boxes from the top of the cage, and he thinks it’s great!
 Bailey also loves a shower, Ozzie doesn’t mind, but not as enthusiastic!

 Summary: